pagliares/refactoring-hands-on/README.md

 The tenth example is a version with identifiers in english instead of portuguese (Rename refactorings).
 The refactorings presented on versions starting at example 11 are not on Martin Fowler's book (I implemented them in order to reflect the evolution of the Java language).
 For example, the collection class Vector used in the book became obsolet several years ago.
 Version 12 replaces Vector to ArrayList with generics.

-In what follows, I present more details about the 13 maven projects found in the Source_Code folder of this repository.
+In what follows, I present more details about the 15 Apache Maven projects (examples) and the 2 Apache Maven projects (exercises) found in the Source_Code folder of this repository.

 ## 01 - refactoring-hands-on